annicamclean/markdown-notes/CSC 490 - SENIOR CAPSTONE/Jan. 30, 2025 - Notes (Learning React).md

 With the useState you get the current state, and the function to update the current state.
 The convention is to write [something, setSomething].

 ### Using Hooks
 Anything starting with ``use`` are called *Hooks*.
 You can write your own hooks by combining existing ones.
 You can only call hooks at the top of your components (or other Hooks).
-If you want to use useState in a condi
+If you want to use useState in a condition or loop, extract a new component and put it there.

+If you wanted 2 buttons
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTEzNjc1NjUxMSwtMzU2MDA2NDU1LDQ3MT
-U5NTg4NSwtOTUwNTI0OTM4LDExNzAwMTM4ODUsODc5NDAwMTEw
-LDExNDg5MTA0MDUsMjUyMDcxMTA3LC02OTk2MzA5NjcsOTM0MT
-Y1MzQyLDIxMzQ3NTEyOTcsMTcyMjg3Mjk0LC0xNjMwNDY3MTg2
-LDQ5NzgxODgxMF19
+eyJoaXN0b3J5IjpbMTIzNzM2MzM4LC0zNTYwMDY0NTUsNDcxNT
+k1ODg1LC05NTA1MjQ5MzgsMTE3MDAxMzg4NSw4Nzk0MDAxMTAs
+MTE0ODkxMDQwNSwyNTIwNzExMDcsLTY5OTYzMDk2Nyw5MzQxNj
+UzNDIsMjEzNDc1MTI5NywxNzIyODcyOTQsLTE2MzA0NjcxODYs
+NDk3ODE4ODEwXX0=
 -->